In the rushed run-up to the gray wolf slaughter

 "Yes, officer, I know the posted limit is 70, but isn't that considered more of a goal?''

-And who thinks it's a pure coincidence that a way was found to allow more wolves to be killed than the Ojibwe had protected?
+And who thinks it's a pure coincidence that a way was found to allow more wolves to be killed than the Ojibwe had protected - bonus quota, if you will?

-This state-sanctioned shoulder shrug of true wildlife stewardship as its wolf-killing quotas were dying with the animals in the woods - just as the quotas did in all recent, state-sanctioned killings - looks like it will guide 'management' of future 'harvests' of this portion of Wisconsin's wildlife trust - allotted through special interest pressure for $49 bucks a shot to hounders newly-enabled to run dog packs through wolf dens at night during the breeding season:
+This state-sanctioned devaluation of native people's rights and shoulder-shrug of wildlife stewardship as the DNR's wolf-killing quotas were dying with the wolves in the woods - just as the 'quotas' did in all recent, state-sanctioned wolf seasons - looks like it will guide 'management' of future 'harvests' of this portion of Wisconsin's wildlife trust - allotted through special interest pressure for $49 bucks a shot to hounders newly-enabled to run dog packs through wolf dens at night during the breeding season:

 "We have a robust, resilient wolf population," said Keith Warnke, DNR administrator of parks, land and wildlife.
 "I think we are very confident we will be able to manage (wolves) properly going forward."